jasonwei20/jasonwei20.github.io/_pages/failures.md

 * Paper rejected from Gut

 2016
-* Rejected from 6 acapella groups
+* Rejected from all acapella groups
 * Rejected from Dartmouth Club Tennis
 * Rejected from Caltech